Xavier-Maruff/polaris/README.md

 let mod my_mutable_var: int32 = 42;
 ```

-> [!NOTE]
-> The `mod` keyword declares the _binding_ to be mutable, allowing reassignment of the variable - variables such as struct instances can still have their fields mutated even if the binding is immutable.

 As you saw, types are written after the variable name, and can be inferred by the compiler.
 Polaris has a rich set of built-in types, including integers, floats, booleans, strings, vectors, and arrays.
 It also supports user-defined types like structs and enums:

 ```go